google/oss-fuzz-vulns/README.md

 # OSS-Fuzz vulnerabilities

-This is a repo for recording [OSS-Fuzz](https://github.com/google/oss-fuzz) vulnerabilities, and acts as the source of truth for OSS-Fuzz vulnerabilities in [OSV].
+This is a repo for recording disclosed [OSS-Fuzz](https://github.com/google/oss-fuzz) vulnerabilities, and acts as the source of truth for OSS-Fuzz vulnerabilities in [OSV].

-Each OSS-Fuzz vulnerability has precise impacted version and commit version information added.
+Each OSS-Fuzz vulnerability has precise impacted version and commit version information added by OSV.

 Users may submit PRs to update any information here.

+## Format spec

+The format is described [here](https://osv.dev/docs/index.html#tag/vulnerability_schema).

 ## Automation